 This is a follow up story for DragonTree Publishing.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m a Brit who came to live on the Spanish island of La Palma who self publishes books about the island.
 My guide book to the astronomical observatory here has done so well that I’m now working on the 3rd edition to include the newest telescopes and discoveries.
 I followed that with an anthology of children’s stories set on the island and I have more books planned.

 I also work as a self-employed tour guide, at the observatory, excursions for cruise ship passengers, and occasionally private tours.
 I enjoy the tour guiding, but the income is erratic.
 I also enjoy writing, but it's very sedentary and solitary.
 The combination is much more rewarding than either alone, and I find the guiding helps to sell the books and the books help to sell my guiding services.
 It's an unusual combination, but it works for me.
 I don't have all that much money but I have a great quality of life.

 Tell us about what you’ve been up to!
 Has the business been growing?

 I've had a number of challenges in the last year.
 A large percentage of my book sales have always been to people who've been on one of my tours to the observatories.
 In March 2019 a new bunch of guides qualified and with all the new competition I was worried that I might lose both tours and book sales.
 In the short term, I took on all the guiding work I could find which got very tiring and left me almost no time to work on the 3rd edition of the guide book.
 Eventually, I settled on writing 5 minutes a day so the project crawled forwards.

 The one thing under your complete control is yourself: your attitude, your creativity, and your determination.